mrempel/geohexviz/README.rst

 For major changes, please open an issue first to discuss what you would like to change.
 For more details please see `this page <https://github.com/mrempel/geohexviz/blob/master/CONTRIBUTING.md>`_.

+Citing
+######

+If you use geohexviz in your work, please cite our Defence Research and Development Canada report:

+Abou Zeidan, M. & Rempel, M. (2021).
+GeoHezViz---Geospatial visualization using hexagonal binning software: Design reference and instruction manual. *Defence Research and Development Canada, DRDC-RDDC-2021-D183*. https://cradpdf.drdc-rddc.gc.ca/PDFS/unc381/p814091_A1b.pdf

 Acknowledgements
 ################